DoctorMcKay/sentry-bot-documentation/src/automod/actions.md

 ### Thread Auto Archive After

 Choose a time after which the thread should automatically be archived if no message is sent in it.
-Some options require an appropriate server boost level.
-If the chosen option is not available, then Sentry will automatically choose the longest available option.

 ### Add Roles To Thread